 Located on Dock Road, Tinahask Lower, Arklow, Co.Wicklow.

-Arklow Rowing Club was founded in 1990.
-In the clubs early years the club competed in east coast regattas in Skiffs and traveled across the country to take part in Irish Championships.
+Arklow Rowing Club was founded in 1990 by Egon Friedrich, Peter Fox, Eamonn Kavanagh and Peter Kavanagh.
+In the clubs early years the club competed in east coast regattas in Skiffs and travelled across the country to take part in Irish Championships.

-The club also had a hand in starting the first ever Celtic Challenge which took place the May bank holiday weekend in 1993, the club went of the compete in this race for many years and in 2002 the womans crew won their race in our celtic long boat “Blackbird”
+The club also had a hand in starting the first ever Celtic Challenge which took place the May bank holiday weekend in 1993, the club went on to compete in this race for many years and in 2002 an Arklow crew won in their category in a long boat.

 Our Achivments